Ham Radio Emergency Power

 A transmitter will usually operate at about 50% efficiency, so double the RF output to obtain the amount of power required.
 The equipment fuse is usually rated at 150 - to 200% of the actual current draw, so multiply the fuse value by 0.5 to 0.67 to calculate the approximate current consumption.

-Since most modern ham transceivers operate from 12 -15 volts DC, you will need either a generator that outputs this DC voltage directly or you will need to have your power supply for the transceiver plugged into the emergency supply to convert the AC to DC for the power supply.
+Since most modern ham transceivers operate from 12 -15 volts DC, you will need either a fuel type generator that outputs this DC voltage directly or you will need to have your power supply for the transceiver plugged into the emergency supply to convert the AC to DC for the power supply.

 typical calculation based on using only one HF transceiver: